 Most Common Senior Health Concerns

-Now more than ever, research is showing that Americans have great probability of living longer, healthier lives.
+Now more than ever, research is showing that Americans have a great probability of living longer, healthier lives.
 However, as we age our bodies and minds face many health challenges.
 It’s always important to stay informed about common health risks and how to overcome them.
-At Carespring in Cincinnati, Dayton and Northern Kentucky, we encourage our residents to do their research in order to live a long and fruitful live.
-Here are some of the most common health concerns for elders and how to cope:
+At Carespring in Cincinnati, Dayton, and Northern Kentucky, we encourage our residents to do their research in order to live long and fruitful lives.
+Here are some of the most common senior health concerns and how to cope.

-Arthritis- A staggering number of adults live with arthritis- nearly 1 in 5 adults, according to the CDC (Center for Disease Control).
-Those living with arthritis have widely reported a decrease in the quality of life due to joint pain and discomfort.
+A staggering number of adults live with arthritis—nearly 1 in 5 adults, according to the CDC (Center for Disease Control).
+Those living with arthritis have widely reported a decrease in their quality of life due to joint pain and discomfort.
 According to the CDC, physical activity can actually decrease pain and offset other arthritis symptoms.
 Exercise doesn’t have to be vigorous or painful—choose an activity that seems fun and adjust according to your ability.
 Swimming and aerobics are often helpful and gentle on joints.

 At Carespring’s nursing home and rehabilitation facilities, we value excellent care and health for our patients.
 We are always looking for ways to educate and empower our residents with the knowledge they need to live healthy and happy lives.